ati-ozgur/course-programming-languages/syllabus.md

 		- Examples from java and .NET
 		- Java byte code
 		- .NET intermediate language IL
-		- IL to C#
+		- IL to C#, VB.NET or F#
-		- java byte code to java
+		- java byte code to java and other JVM languages like kotlin, groovy

 	3. Compilation of scripting language python